vfarcic/devops26/manuscript/99-progressive-delivery.md

 ## Requirement Installation

-We can easily install Istio, Prometheus and Flagger with `jx`
+We can easily install Istio and Flagger with `jx`

 ```bash
 jx create addon istio --version 1.1.7